 The Friends of the Macomb Public Library District is a nonprofit organization.
 This organization is made up of area residents interested in the promotion and welfare of the library as a cultural, educational, and recreational asset to the community.
 Membership runs April to April of each year.
 Become a member.

-Donate Books for Sales!
+Donate Books and Media for Sales!

 If you would like to down-size those extra books you have, we will take hardbound and paperback books that are in sale-able condition throughout the year.
-We also take DVDs, CDs, and long play records.
+We also take DVDs, CDs, audio books, and long play records.
 Find out more.

 Write a Book Review!